Andrew-Chen-Wang/emotional-words-in-media/README.md

 ---
 ### Usage

 Uses Python 3.9. `pip install -r requirements.txt`.
-Run `python main.py`
+Run `python main.py --save-as-json`

+If you'd like to integrate with Dolt instead, you need to set up a dolt database which is possible with
+`dolt clone andrew-chen-wang/words-in-political-media`.
+You can also simply create an empty dolt database by doing `dolt init`.

+Finally, run `python main.py --save-in-dolt`.
+You can save it as JSON at the same time with `python main.py --save-in-dolt --save-as-json`.

 ---
 ### Contributing

 To contribute, please take a look at [CONTRIBUTING.md](https://github.com/Andrew-Chen-Wang/words-in-political-media/blob/main/CONTRIBUTING.md).

+Data contributions are welcome well since the license for the data is CC0.

 ---
 ### FAQ